 Fucibet cream should only be used to treat infected skin conditions caused by bacteria.
 It should not be used to treat spots, warts, boils, cysts, impetigo, thrush, fungal infections like athlete’s foot, or viral infections like cold sores.

-The main use of Fucibet is to relieve conditions like infected outbreaks of eczema or dermatitis (not perioral - around the mouth), and germ infections.
+The main use of Fucibet is to relieve conditions like infected outbreaks of eczema or dermatitis (not perioral - around the mouth), and bacterial infections.

 Fucibet cream is a fast-acting treatment and normally starts to produce an improvement within a couple of days.
 Most users state that they see a marked improvement in symptoms and flare-ups — to read reviews from real users, head over to our Fucibet reviews page.